Titanic Belfast Northern Ireland

 The Museum

-Nine galleries take you from Belfast’s industrial history in the late 1800s through the Titanic’s design, construction, and fitting out, then to the voyage and sinking, and finally to the wreck as it now lies on the Atlantic seabed.
-The sections on construction are particularly good: the scale of the Harland and Wolff shipyard, the working conditions, and the engineering decisions that went into a ship that was supposed to be unsinkable are covered with genuine depth.
+Nine galleries take you from Belfast’s industrial history in the late 1800s through Titanic’s design, construction, and fitting out, then through the voyage and sinking, and finally to the wreck as it lies on the Atlantic seabed.
+The sections on construction are particularly strong: the scale of the Harland and Wolff shipyard at its peak, the working conditions of the 15,000 people employed there, and the specific engineering decisions that went into the ship are covered with real depth.

-The “shipyard ride” through a recreated construction environment is the most popular element and rather theatrical.
+The “shipyard ride” through a recreated construction environment is the most popular single element and is somewhat theatrical.
 The wreck section at the end, with footage and images from Robert Ballard’s 1985 discovery, is the most sobering.
+The combination of the two reflects something honest about why people come: equal parts spectacle and genuine historical weight.

 The Titanic Quarter

-The museum sits in the Titanic Quarter, a redeveloped area of the former shipyard.
-The Harland and Wolff drawing offices, where Titanic’s plans were made, now house a hotel.
+The museum sits in the Titanic Quarter, a redeveloped section of the former Harland and Wolff shipyard.
+The drawing offices where Titanic’s plans were made now house a hotel (Titanic Hotel Belfast, worth a drink in the lobby even if you’re not staying).
 The dry dock where Olympic and Titanic were fitted out is preserved and visible on a free walkway around the site.

-Belfast city centre has changed considerably since the Troubles.
-The Cathedral Quarter, about 20 minutes’ walk from the Titanic Quarter, has the best independent bar and restaurant scene.
+Belfast city centre has changed fundamentally since the Troubles.
+The Cathedral Quarter, about 20 minutes’ walk from the Titanic Quarter, has the most interesting independent bar and restaurant scene.

-St. George’s Market runs Friday, Saturday, and Sunday mornings (08:00-15:00) and is one of the better covered markets in Ireland: hot food, local cheese, smoked salmon from the north coast, crafts.
-Saturday’s variety market is the best version.
+St. George’s Market runs Friday, Saturday, and Sunday mornings (08:00-15:00) and is one of the better covered markets in Ireland: hot food, local cheese, smoked salmon from the north coast, craft producers, vintage clothing.
+Saturday’s variety market is the version worth timing your visit around.

-Mourne Seafood Bar on Bank Street is the benchmark for Belfast seafood; the chowder and the oysters are reliable.
+Mourne Seafood Bar on Bank Street is the reference point for Belfast seafood.
+The chowder and the oysters are consistently good.
 Budget around £35-45 per person.
+If you are only in Belfast for one meal, eat here.

 Where to Stay